UbiquitousLearning/mllm/README.md

 #### Run Qwen with NPU accelerating using QNN

-We support running Qwen-1.5-1.8B model using [Qualcomm QNN](https://www.qualcomm.com/developer/software/qualcomm-ai-engine-direct-sdk) to get Hexagon NPU acceleration.
+We support running Qwen-1.5-1.8B model using [Qualcomm QNN](https://www.qualcomm.com/developer/software/qualcomm-ai-engine-direct-sdk) to get Hexagon NPU acceleration on devices with Snapdragon 8 Gen3.
 The details of QNN environment set up and design is [here](./src/backends/qnn/README.md).
 The prefilling stage is performered by QNN & CPU, and the inference stage is performed by CPU.

 Build the target with QNN backend.